Noise-Adaptive Regularization for Robust Multi-Label Remote Sensing Image Classification: Experimental Results

 Under additive noise, where absent classes are incorrectly annotated as present and thus false positives are introduced, the relative performance differences between methods are smaller than under subtractive noise.
 The NAR variants remain consistently competitive, NAR with \gls{ELR} achieving the highest results on UCMerced and AID-ML across all evaluated noise rates.
 On DeepGlobe-ML, NAR variants generally outperform SAT, though the difference is minimal, often around 0.2\%.
 These findings are consistent with the oracle analysis in \Cref{sec:label_handling}, where additive noise exhibited the weakest impact on model performance, implying that the potential for further improvement through noise-robust strategies is inherently constrained.

 Under mixed noise, representing the simultaneous presence of additive and subtractive noise, performance declines most strongly, particularly beyond a noise rate of 30\%.
 In this setting, the NAR variants achieve the highest results across all datasets by a difference of up to 8\% compared to the second-best baseline method.
 On UCMerced and AID-ML, NAR with \gls{ELR} attains the best performance at all noise rates, whereas on DeepGlobe-ML, NAR without \gls{ELR} performs slightly better.
+This suggests that the primary performance gains stem from the proposed confidence-based three-state supervision mechanism, whereas \gls{ELR} mainly contributes an additional regularization effect whose benefit depends on the dataset characteristics and noise regime.
+In particular, under very high corruption levels, the proposed supervision adaptation mechanism already performs strong filtering and correction of unreliable label entries, such that the additional regularization introduced by \gls{ELR} does not always lead to further improvements.

 Across methods, ELR and SAT consistently improve upon the unregularized BCE baseline, with ELR showing stronger performance under subtractive noise and SAT remaining competitive under additive noise, particularly under higher noise rates.
 BM exhibits moderate robustness at low corruption levels and under mixed noise for UCMerced and AID-ML, but it does not consistently exceed the BCE baseline, indicating that mixup-based interpolation is not well suited to the spatial and semantic characteristics of \gls{RS} images.
 The ASL loss yields the lowest performance across all scenarios, even compared to the unregularized BCE baseline, indicating limited robustness to multi-label noise and reduced suitability for the moderate class cardinality of the evaluated \gls{RS} dataset.